 As I age, doctors somehow get younger and younger.
 I swear that I have seen doctors as young as Doogie Howser (note – if you don’t get this reference, you are young enough that doctors seem old to you!).
 On the other hand, I’ve also seen doctors who seem too old to be working at all, never mind practicing medicine.
-The issue at hand – does your doctor’s age matter?
+The issue at hand – does the age of doctor matter?

 Are younger or older doctors better?